Earn better Scores on Multiple Choice exams by using these 2 powerful test-taking tips + They are Simple and easy to apply right away

 2. Confidently Change Answers in final Review

 There are items in any exam we don’t feel 100% confident of and we make a note, or flag those to come back and review.
-Final review is a great strategy.
+A final review is a great strategy.
 Often there will be other questions during the exam to help us interpret and answer these items differently.

 But here’s the challenge: we don’t feel confident about our answers so the final review often has the unconscious hypothesis we were wrong.
 And when we review our answers thinking we are wrong…guess what?
 We will emphasize evidence of it.
 We will find ways to agree that we are wrong and change our answers accordingly.